Herbal distillate

-Herbal distillates, also known as floral waters, hydrosols, hydrolates, herbal waters, and essential waters, are aqueous products of hydrodistillation.
+Herbal distillates, also known as floral waters, flower waters, hydrosols, hydrolates, herbal waters, and essential waters, are aqueous products of hydrodistillation.
 They are colloidal suspensions of essential oils as well as water-soluble components obtained by steam distillation or hydrodistillation (a variant of steam distillation) from plants and herbs.
 These herbal distillates have uses as flavorings and cosmetics.
 Common herbal distillates for skincare include rose water, orange flower water, and witch hazel.
-Rosemary, oregano, and thyme are hydrosols that may be used in food manufacturing.
+Rosemary, oregano, and thyme are hydrosols that may be used in food manufacturing industries.

 Production

 Herbal distillates are produced in the same or similar manner as essential oils.
-However, essential oils will float to the top of the distillate where it is removed, leaving behind the watery distillate.
-For this reason the term essential water is an apt description.
+However, essential oils will float to the top of the distillate where it can be removed, leaving behind the watery distillate.
+For this reason, the term essential water is an apt description.
 In the past, these essential waters were often considered a byproduct of distillation, but are now considered an important co-product.
 The produced herbal waters are essentially diluted essential oils at less than 1% concentration (typically 0.02% to 0.05%).
-Several factors, such as temperature and an herb's growth cycle, impact the characteristics of a distillate, and therefore influence the timing of the distillation.
+Several factors, such as temperature and a herb's growth cycle, impact the characteristics of a distillate, and therefore influence the timing of the distillation.
 Rosemary, for example, should be distilled in the peak of summer before it flowers.

 Usage

-Distillates are used as flavorings, cosmetics and as herbal treatments.
-Herbal distillates are less concentrated than essential oils, possibly making them more suitable for some topical uses.
+Herbal distillates are often used in culinary applications to add flavors to foods and beverages.
+Commonly used distillates in this context include rose water, orange blossom water, and peppermint hydrosol.
+Herbal distillates are used to preserve food, as by reducing the degree of oxidation of some meats.

+In the cosmetic industry, herbal distillates are used in facial cleansers, body mists, and air fresheners.
+Certain hydrosols can be used in steam inhalations, and have been employed in traditional medicine.

+Herbal distillates are used as insecticides, herbicides, and antibacterial and antifungal agents in agriculture.
+Additionally, herbal distillates may be used in allelopathy, with possible applications including the manipulation of the timing of sprouting (see vivipary) and germination.